 Optional Redemption.
-The County reserves the right to redeem outstanding Bonds maturing on or after July 1, 2028, in whole or in part, at any time on or after July 1, 2027, at the price of par plus accrued interest, if any, to the date fixed for redemption.
+The County reserves the right to redeem outstanding Bonds maturing on or after June 1, 2028, in whole or in part, at any time on or after June 1, 2027, at the price of par plus accrued interest, if any, to the date fixed for redemption.

 Selection of Bonds for Redemption.
 If fewer than all of the Bonds subject to optional redemption are called for redemption, the County will choose the maturities to be redeemed.
-If fewer than all of the Bonds of a single maturity are to be redeemed, DTC will select the Bonds registered in the name of DTC or its nominee to be redeemed in accordance with the Letter of Representations, and the Bond Registrar will select all other Bonds to be redeemed randomly, or in such other manner as the Bond Registrar determines.
+If fewer than all of the Bonds maturing on the same date are called for redemption, the Registrar will select for redemption such Bonds or portions thereof randomly, or in such other manner as the Registrar determines, except that, for so long as such Bonds are registered in the name of DTC or its nominee, DTC will select for redemption such Bonds or portions thereof in accordance with the Letter of Representations.
 In no event will any Bond be outstanding in a principal amount that is not \$5,000 or any integral multiple thereof.

 Notice of Redemption.
-Notice of redemption of each Bond registered in the name of DTC or its nominee will be given in accordance with the Letter of Representations.
-Notice of redemption of each other Bond, unless waived by the owner of the Bond, will be given by the Bond Registrar not less than 20 nor more than 60 days prior to the date fixed for redemption by first-class mail, postage prepaid, to the Registered Owner of any Bond to be redeemed at the address appearing on the registration books for the Bonds maintained by the Bond Registrar on the Record Date.
-"Record Date," for this purpose, means the day preceding the day on which notice of the call of the Bond for redemption is mailed.
-The notice requirements of the Bond Ordinance will be deemed to have been fulfilled when notice has been mailed as so provided, whether or not it is actually received by any Owner.
+While the Bonds are held by DTC in book-entry only form, any notice of redemption must be given at the time, to the entity, and in the manner required by DTC in accordance with the Letter of Representations, and the Registrar is not required to give any other notice of redemption.
+See "The Bonds-Book-Entry System" and Appendix E. If the Bonds cease to be in book-entry only form, unless waived by any registered owner of the Bonds to be redeemed, the County will cause notice of any intended redemption of the Bonds to be given by the Registrar not less than 20 nor more than 60 days prior to the date fixed for redemption by first-class mail, postage prepaid, to the registered owner of any Bond to be redeemed at the address appearing on the registration books for the Bonds maintained by the Registrar at the time the Registrar prepares the notice.
+The notice requirements of the Ordinance will be deemed to have been fulfilled when notice has been mailed as so provided, whether or not it is actually received by the owner of any Bond.

-Conditional Redemption; Rescission of Redemption.
-In the case of an optional redemption, the notice of redemption may state that the County retains the right to rescind the redemption notice and the redemption by giving a notice of rescission to the affected Registered Owners at any time on or prior to the scheduled optional redemption date.
-Any notice of optional redemption that is so rescinded will be of no effect, and each Bond for which a notice of optional redemption has been rescinded will remain outstanding.
+Conditional Redemption; Cancellation of Redemption.
+In the case of an optional redemption, the notice of redemption may state that the County retains the right to rescind the redemption notice and the redemption by giving a notice of rescission to the affected registered owners at any time prior to the scheduled optional redemption date.
+Any notice of optional redemption that is so rescinded will be of no effect, and the Bonds for which a notice of optional redemption has been rescinded will remain outstanding.

 Effect of Redemption.
-Interest on each Bond called for redemption will cease to accrue on the date fixed for redemption, unless either the notice of optional redemption is rescinded as described above or money sufficient to effect such redemption is not on deposit in the Parity Lien Obligation Bond Fund or in a trust account established to refund or defease the Bond.
+Interest on each Bond called for redemption will cease to accrue on the date fixed for redemption, except in the case of a rescinded optional redemption as described above, or unless the Bond or Bonds called are not redeemed when presented pursuant to the call.